-In our school we use 'Time in to think' appointments with students to help this process.
+In our school we use 'reintegration meetings to help this process.
 This happens when necessary with the pastoral lead in each centre.
-Both the student and staff member will discuss any incidents and be able to write a plan for how to make things better.
+Both the student and staff member will discuss any incidents and be able to plan how to make things better.
 This could also lead to strategy changes with staff and support for parents.
-This document should then be kept with a pupil's pathway.
+This can be recorded on a pupil's pathway.